github/choosealicense.com/README.md

 * `required`, `permitted`, `forbidden` - bulleted list of rules applicable to the license (see below)
 * `filename` - The filename to be created on GitHub.com when a repository is initialized with this license.

+The text of the license should be wrapped to a 78 character width.

 The licenses on choosealicense.com are regularly imported to GitHub.com to be used as the list of licenses available when creating a repository.
 When we create a repository, we will replace certain strings in the license with variables from the repository.
 These can be used to create accurate copyright notices.
 The available variables are:

 * `[fullname]` - The full name or username of the repository owner